5 December 2021

 People dealing with bereavement, divorce or job losses at Christmas can feel more isolated and alone by the pressure to be happy at this time of year.
 For those who have suffered a loss this year, the celebrations can act as a painful reminder.

 For many of us, money may also feel tighter than usual this year.
-It could be because of redundancy or fall out from the pandemic.
-We may also feel pressure to spend more to make up for last year .
+It could be because of redundancy or the cost of living crisis.
+We may also feel pressure to spend more as prices have risen.
 Or we may see spending more as a way to make our loved ones feel better about the things they’ve have missed this year.

 A survey commissioned by the National Accident Helpline in December 2015 found 27% of us feel more stressed during the festive period, rising to 32% amongst women.